 Surprising of this Sony product, the ear cushions begin flaking and pealing less than a year after purchase.
 But this affects neither the comfort, nor the sound.

-As mentioned, these headphones favor the mid-range frequencies, which can leave me with ringing ears after prolonged listening.
-This is a characteristic trait of many mid-level Sony headsets.
+As mentioned, these headphones favor the mid-range frequencies.
+This can leave us with ringing ears after long listening sessions.
+We find this a trait of many mid-level Sony headsets.

 The drivers can rattle at surprisingly low volume levels with bassy audio content.
 However I did not observe this in evey pair I tested.

-I thought these Sony studio monitor grade headphones a fine and fairly priced purchase.
-They served me well for my particular listening preferences and applications.
-The MDR-V6 unit lacks but a small number of the features that I seek in a truly great pair of headphones.
+We thought these studio monitor headphones a fine headset and fairly priced too.
+They served well for our listening needs.
+The Sony MDR V6 unit lacks but a small list of the features we seek in a truly great pair of headphones.
 But this does not disqualify them from the truly great stature they’ve earned.
-So I would eagerly buy them again if needed.
-Thus, I’d rate them at 95 out of 100.
+So we would eagerly buy them again.
+Thus, we rate them at 95 out of 100.

-Where to Buy the Sony MDR-V6 Studio Monitor Headphones
+Where to Buy the Sony MDR V6 Headphones

 You can buy Sony products at Amazon and eBay, and you may occasionally see these headphones at the high-tech audio shops.